Moving to Spain from the United States

 Siesta and scheduling.

 The traditional afternoon break is less common in Madrid and Barcelona's business districts, but it still shapes daily life in smaller cities and the south.
 Scheduling anything between 2pm and 5pm is unreliable.
-Construction noise, deliveries, and even phone calls from businesses follow this rhythm.
 Plan your errands for mornings or late afternoons.

 Language outside major cities.

 Barcelona, Madrid, and Valencia's tourist zones function in English reasonably well.
 Outside these areas, English proficiency drops sharply.
-Spain ranks 35th in the EF English Proficiency Index, below most of Western Europe.
 Basic survival Spanish (A2 level) is necessary for interacting with landlords, utility companies, medical staff, and government offices.
 In Catalonia, the Basque Country, and Galicia, the local co-official language (Catalan, Basque, Galician) is used in government communications and street signage alongside Spanish.
 Catalan especially dominates daily life in Barcelona more than many Americans expect.

 Social integration.